Are you wondering what the danger zone is for turkey?

 Turkey breast is considered done once it reaches an internal temperature of 165°F. You may pull it off the heat at 160°, as the bird will continue cooking while it rests.

-Dark meat such as the thighs, drumsticks, and wings can be cooked for a while longer to an internal temp of 180°F to attain a more succulent flavor.
+Dark meat, such as thighs, drumsticks, and wings, can be cooked for a while longer to an internal temperature of 180°F to attain a more succulent flavor.

-You should use a calibrated instant-read thermometer to make sure the turkey is fully cooked.
-Be careful to not let the thermometer probe touch the bone, as this will provide an inaccurate reading.
+You should use a calibrated instant-read thermometer to ensure the turkey is fully cooked.
+Be careful not to let the thermometer probe touch the bone, which will provide an inaccurate reading.

 How To Tell If Your Turkey Meat Has Gone Bad